EDilleHSC/lobechat-Local/README_BETA0.md

 # Beta‑0 Trust Loop — README

+---

+## NAVI PRODUCT EXECUTION RULES (BETA)

+**1. One Screen Rule**
+- There is one primary screen per phase.
+The Beta primary screen is **NAVI Mail Room Update**.
+Anything else is supporting infrastructure.
+If work does not improve the primary screen, stop.

+**2. No Shadow UIs**
+- Supporting UIs must embed into the primary UI or be invisible to the user.
+Standalone pages are temporary only.

+**3. Visible State Change Requirement**
+- Every user action must change something on screen within the same flow immediately.
+Logs without UI reflection = incomplete.

+**4. Tests Follow Product, Not Infrastructure**
+- Tests verify what the user sees, not internal-only effects.
+If tests pass but the UI still looks wrong, the test is lying.

+**5. "Stop & Re-anchor" Check**
+- At the start of every day, answer in one sentence: “What will look different in Mail Room tonight?”
+If the answer is unclear — do not code yet.

+---

 ## Purpose
 This document records the Beta‑0 trust contract: a minimal, deterministic verification loop that proves the system authoritatively generates the NAVI presenter artifact (`index.html`) and that the artifact contains a deterministic TRUST_HEADER for provenance.